 - Most patients with cancer pain will need to receive opioids on a regular schedule.

 - Opioids may be given in different ways.

-- Common side effects are nausea, sleepiness, and constipation.
+- Common side effects are constipation, nausea, and drowsiness.

 - Other drugs may be added to help treat your pain.

 The doctor will prescribe drugs based on whether the pain is mild, moderate, or severe.

 Your doctor will prescribe drugs to help relieve your pain.
 These drugs need to be taken at scheduled times to keep a constant level of the drug in the body to help keep the pain from coming back.
 Drugs may be taken by mouth or given in other ways, such as by infusion or injection.